 The course is designed for the beginner photographer, not for those that are advanced or have a good understanding of using a dslr on the Manual setting.
 It is for those that the words “aperture”, “shutter speed” and “ISO” sound like a foreign language, but one they would like to learn to speak.
 It is for those that are captivated by photographs that tell a story and dream of capturing the beauty of their own everyday life.
-In this course, you will find original content that I have developed over the last four years.
+In this course, you will find original content that I have developed over the last five years.
 I would love to help you go from knowing how to just take a picture to beautifully capturing the moments of your life.

 What you need to participate:

 a dslr camera and access to the internet…that is it

 an internet connection – the course is online, so you will need to be able to access the internet to access the content

 My personal tips for telling a story with your photographs